Hangman = a person who performs judicial (judge-ordered) hangings

 In some cases, immobilization and bracing can allow the fracture to heal on its own.
 However, if the fracture is unstable, surgical intervention is often considered the best choice.
 Surgeons can restore proper spinal alignment and fix the spine in place with wires, plates, and/or screws.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating traumatic spinal conditions such as hangman’s fracture.
 They can also offer you a second opinion.